redsofa/unsupervised-online-regression/docs/conda.md

 # Setup
 For reproducibility, the core packages (and their versions) used for building and running the scripts can be found in `environment.yaml`.
 To reproduce this environment, use Conda with the following command:

 ## (1) - Create the Conda Environment - (Do This Once)
+!!!
+IMPORTTANT !!!
+Make sure you are in the project's root prior to running these commands.

 ~~~
 conda env create -n <env_name> -f environment.yaml
 ~~~